tasnani/CIIR_PageNumber/README.md

 by assigning a overall score of how much a test word is a page number.
 This produced one best likely output per page.

 Currently, when extraction accuracy is high(right page numbers extracted/ total number of possible page numbers is almost equal) many pages will not be accounted for because of the damaged states of books.
-The algorithm can't return something that isn't there.
+The algorithm can't return a page number that isn't there.
 A prediction mechanism needs to be created so that missing pages are accounted for, repeated pages are readjusted and all are stitched correctly with correctly extracted page numbers to form a corrected page sequence regardless of the condition of the book.